 Manager and Guide @ Amsterdam Urban Adventures.
 Seasoned traveller, painter, backpacker, brewer of small beers, and world resident.

 If you search the ‘net for five things to do in Amsterdam, you’ll probably get the same old three picks (with a Red Light trip in there somewhere).
-But if you want something different to do, away from the tourist crowds, we’ve got you covered.
+But if you want something different to do, away from the tourist crowds, our local Amsterdam tour guides have got you covered.

 Here’s the ultimate guide to things to do in Amsterdam that I would give to a friend coming to visit — because, to be honest, national monuments and tourist traps are not something most of us look forward to in any country.